EQMG/Acid/README.md

 If the project fails to compile (as this is almost guaranteed on first setup), double click the `CMakeSettings.json` folder in the Solution Explorer, which should prompt you with the CMake Settings.
 Scroll to "CMake variables and cache", and check the following:

-You don't need to install glslang - acid will install that by itself.
+**NOTE:** You don't need to install glslang - acid will install it.

 ```
 BULLET_INCLUDE_DIR	.../vcpkg/installed/x64-windows/include/bullet